Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Abstract

 \section{Abstract}

-Many research groups face challenges when legacy (unsupported) robotic platforms lose manufacturer support and cannot accommodate modern sensing, speech, and interaction capabilities.
-We present the \textit{Enhanced NAO}, a revitalized version of Aldebaran’s NAO robot that uses upgraded microphones, RGB-D and thermal cameras, and additional compute resources in a fully self-contained package.
-This system combines cloud and local models for perception and dialogue, while preserving the NAO’s expressive body and behaviors.
-In a pilot validation study, the Enhanced NAO delivered significantly higher conversational quality and stronger user preference compared to the \textit{NAO AI Edition}, without increasing response latency.
-Key upgrades, such as beamforming microphones and low-latency audio processing, reduced artifacts like self-hearing and improved multi-party separation.
-Expanded visual and thermal sensing established a foundation for future interaction capabilities.
-Beyond the NAO, our framework provides a platform-agnostic strategy for extending the lifespan and research utility of legacy robots, ensuring they remain valuable tools for human-robot interaction.
+Legacy (unsupported) robotic platforms often lose research utility when manufacturer support ends, preventing integration of modern sensing, speech, and interaction capabilities.
+We present the \textit{Enhanced NAO}, a revitalized version of Aldebaran's NAO robot featuring upgraded beamforming microphones, RGB-D and thermal cameras, and additional compute resources in a fully self-contained package.
+This system combines cloud-based and local models for perception and dialogue, while preserving the NAO’s expressive body and behaviors.
+In a pilot user study validating conversational performance, the Enhanced NAO delivered significantly higher conversational quality and elicited stronger user preference compared to the \textit{NAO AI Edition}, without increasing response latency.
+The added visual and thermal sensing modalities established a foundation for future perception-driven interaction.
+Beyond this implementation, our framework provides a platform-agnostic strategy for extending the lifespan and research utility of legacy robots, ensuring they remain valuable tools for human-robot interaction.\looseness-1